Escaping a Submerged Vehicle

-Always keep at least one resqme™ window breaker/seat belt cutter tool in your vehicle in an easy to reach location using a zip tie or on your keys if you have a keyed ignition. (order tools here) We recommend zip tying a tool within reach of each passenger seat so each passenger can get themselves out if needed.
+Always keep at least one resqme™ window breaker/seat belt cutter tool in your vehicle in an easy to reach location securely fastened using a zip tie or on your keys if you have a keyed ignition. (order tools here) We recommend zip tying a tool within reach of each passenger seat so each passenger can get themselves out if needed.
 During a vehicle submersion, you have only 1 minute to escape.

-Talk to your children and family members about exactly what to do if your vehicle ends up in a body of water and review the topic periodically.
-Remember, if your vehicle begins to submerge in water, you may have less than 60 seconds to escape before the water pressure becomes too great.
+Talk to your children and family members about exactly what to do if your vehicle ends up in a body of water and review the topic regularly.
+Remember, if your vehicle begins to submerge in water, you have 1 minute to escape before the water pressure becomes too great.

 Steps to survive if your vehicle goes into water:

 DO NOT panic.
 DO NOT touch your cell phone.
 DO NOT open the door, this will cause water to rush into the car.

 #1 – SEAT BELTS OFF or CUT

 #2 – WINDOW OPEN or BREAK bottom corner, move children to window with you